Concept Map Template

 What is a concept map used for?

-Concept maps are a diagram tool that are used to map out the different relationships between ideas.
-They are used for helping visualize complex data sets, learn new materials, draw new connections, and clarify new ideas.
+Concept maps are used to map out the different relationships between ideas.
+They help visualize complex ideas and data sets, learn new materials, draw new connections, and clarify new ideas.
 Concept maps can be used in a business setting to explore key concepts and ideas for business growth and development, and for educational purposes to better understand a new concept and to develop meaningful learning.

 How do you create a concept map?